 For instance, in Washington DC, certain crimes prohibit individuals from working in the medical field.
 These crimes include but are not limited to:

-• Violent crimes such as assault or manslaughter
+- Violent crimes such as assault or manslaughter

-• Kidnapping
+- Kidnapping

-• Theft
+- Theft

-• Fraud
+- Fraud

-• Rape or sexual assault
+- Rape or sexual assault

-• Child abuse
+- Child abuse

-Criminal Background Checks for Working with Finances
+Criminal Background Checks For Working With Finances

 If someone wants to work in finance, such as at a bank or credit union, they should anticipate a credit background check, in addition to a standard background check.
-A credit report will include a payment record of on time and late payments, the amount of debt owed, and the amount of available credit.
+A credit report will include a payment record of on-time and late payments, the amount of debt owed, and the amount of available credit.
 When learning how to run a criminal background check on yourself, it’s a good idea to also check the credit report.
 It will also show how many different streams of credit an individual has, for example, how many credit cards they currently have open.4

-How Often to Run a Criminal History Check on Yourself
+How Often To Run a Criminal History Check on Yourself

 State and federal legislation limit how long certain criminal history can appear on a background check.
 As a result, it may be useful for someone to conduct a “do it yourself” background check on themselves every few years, as the information revealed in a screening is subject to change.

-• Arrest records older than 7 years (in any state)
+- Arrest records older than 7 years (in any state)

-• Bankruptcies older than 10 years or collections older than 7 years
+- Bankruptcies older than 10 years or collections older than 7 years

-• Civil suits older than 7 years
+- Civil suits older than 7 years

-• Civil judgements older than 7 years5
+- Civil judgements older than 7 years5

 However, many US states have additional regulations, on top of these federal laws.
 When conducting a “do it yourself” background check, it is essential to learn these state differences in regulations.

-If a person has a criminal record that is several decades old, there are some states that they can seek employment in, without risking exposing this record to potential employers during the hiring process.
+If a person has a criminal record that is several decades old, there are some states which they can seek employment in, without risking exposing this record to potential employers during the hiring process.
 For example, California and New York have laws stating that no criminal records older than seven years can appear on a background check.
 Therefore, if a person is unsure if something on their record is too old to appear on a background check, they should conduct a DIY screening for their specific state.

-In most states, felonies can be included on background checks indefinitely.
+In most states, felonies can be included in background checks indefinitely.
 Heinous crimes, such as murder or sexual abuse of minors, typically appear on background checks indefinitely.
 Other records, such as educational history, employment history, and licenses and certifications may also appear on background checks indefinitely.

-Do’s and Don’t for How to Run a Criminal Background Check History on Yourself
+Do’s and Don’t for How To Run a Criminal Background Check History on Yourself

 There are some best practices to follow when conducting a criminal background check on yourself.